Training

 Replace all “missing” values in config ??? with the appropriate values for your training setup.

-Choose the model task and model type from Models.
+Choose the task (see Tasks), training method (see Training Methods), and model type from Models.

 Optionally, customize additional components like the normaliser or optimization strategies to enhance model performance.